openservicemesh/osm/docs/INGRESS.md

 The example configurations describe how to expose HTTPS routes for the `bookstore-v1` HTTPS service running on port `8080` in the `bookstore-ns` namespace, outside the cluster.
 The ingress configuration will expose the HTTPS path `/books-bought` on the `bookstore-v1` service.

 Since OSM uses its own root certificate, the ingress controller must be provisioned with OSM's root certificate to be able to authenticate the certificate presented by backend servers.
-OSM stores the root certificate in a Kubernetes secret called `root-cert` with the key `ca.crt` in the namespace OSM is deployed (`osm-system` by default).
+OSM stores the CA root certificate in a Kubernetes secret called `osm-ca-bundle` with the key `ca.crt` in the namespace OSM is deployed (`osm-system` by default).

 ### Using Nginx Ingress Controller
 An ingress configuration yaml with [Nginx Ingress Controller][2] for the `bookstore-v1` service described above would look as follows.